mc0110/inetbox2mqtt/README.md

 ## Disclaimer
 I have tested my solution for the ESP32 in about 10 different environments so far, including my own TRUMA/CPplus version.
 Most of the tests ran straight out of the box.

+Please ensure that your tests are carried out with a clean electrical setup, preferably already in the proof of concept phase in a stable housing, in order to prevent short circuits or bad connections.
+Since the LIN connection has a plug, it is advisable to also realise the power supply via a plug.
+Most problems during realisation can be traced back to defective components due to short circuits or missing ground connections

-Please note that this simulation only works on a CPplus to which no Inetbox is connected.
-In particular, communication with a TRUMA INet X is not supported.
+Please note that this simulation only works on a CPplus to which **NO** Inetbox is connected.
+In particular, communication with a **TRUMA INet X** is not supported.

 The LIN module for the ESP32/RPi pico in the current version for the ESP32/RPI pico w have proven to be very stable and CPplus-compatible.
 It's been going on for months now in various constellations.

 **Nevertheless, it should be mentioned here that I do not assume any liability or guarantee for its use.**